 Strong November winds have taken the leaves and old birds’ nests stand out among the twiggy branches.
 Winter brings its own beauty.

 Quite a lot is happening.
-A total of 250 young trees have been kindly given by Nottinghamshire Wildlife Trust and planting will take place by Nottinghamshire County Council staff and country park volunteers.
+A total of 250 young trees have been kindly been donated by Age UK and planting will take place by Nottinghamshire County Council staff and country park volunteers.